Best Photography Exhibitions to Watch Out in 2025

 Place: MK Gallery, UK

-16. Wildlife Photographer of the Year 59
+16. Wildlife Photographer of the Year

 Wildlife Photographer of the Year 59

-Date: 13 October 2023 – 30 June 2024 (Monday – Sunday, 10 AM – 5:50 PM)
+Date: 11 October 2024 to 29 June 2025 (Monday – Sunday, 10 AM – 5:50 PM)

-Entry Fee: From £15
+Entry Fee: From £15.50

 Wildlife photography reflects the lives and habitats of different wild animals.
 In this exhibition, you will get to explore the planet’s habitats.
 They are in sprawling cities and the deep polar seas.
 You will explore them through wildlife photos.

-You can observe the creatures that bank on these places and meet face to face with species at risk of extinction as well as those we’ve brought back from the brink.
+You can observe the creatures that bank on these places and meet face to face with species at risk of extinction, as well as those we’ve brought back from the brink.
 Take a look at first-hand human activities, both good and vile, that are shaping the natural world we rely on.

 The videos have expert insights and striking photography.
 They will inspire awe at nature’s beauty and diversity.
 Besides, they will renew your drive to protect the wildlife.